Islandora-Devops/isle-dc/docs/MVP1_README.md

 * Create a new Solr core called "islandora"
   * `docker exec -it isle_dc_proto_solr bash -c "solr create_core -c islandora"`

+**TO DO:** Fix in MVP2 the `improper schema.xml` complaint that is fixed in these steps http://idcp.localhost/modules/contrib/search_api_solr/INSTALL.md

 * Run the Drupal site installation script
   * `docker exec -it isle_dc_proto_php bash -c "sh /scripts/drupal/install-solr-drupal-modules.sh"`
   * This script will take at least 5-10 mins depending on the speed of your internet connection and/or local environment.